Next Start

 If you have a passion for cars, you might be wondering, “What do I need to be an automotive technician?”

 Cars are becoming increasingly complex.
-As a result, what it takes to qualify for an auto tech job is changing.
+As a result, what it takes to qualify for automotive mechanic technician jobs are changing.
 For example, technicians must possess the knowledge and skills to fix the complex electrical systems that help power today’s cars and trucks.

-UTI’s industry connections give students access to state-of-the-industry tools and technology that are being used by technicians in the field.
-These relationships also provide students with access to companies that hire entry-level positions in the automotive industry.
+UTI’s industry relationships give students access to state-of-the-industry tools and technology that are being used by technicians in the field.
+These relationships also provide students with access to a nationwide database of employers looking to hire entry-level techs in the automotive industry.

-Additionally, UTI graduates are well-prepared to complete ASE examinations and can substitute their training for one of the two years of work experience required to become ASE Certified.
+Additionally, UTI graduates are well-prepared to complete ASE examinations and can substitute their training for one of the two years of experience required to test to become ASE certified.
 After completing the core program, UTI students can also increase their skill sets by completing an MSAT program to gain specialized knowledge on vehicles from leading manufacturers.

-After completing a student-paid or manufacturer-paid MSAT, graduates may be able to secure employment with the brand they trained on after graduation.
-Now is an exciting time to pursue a career in the automotive industry.
-If this career sounds like the right fit for you, there’s no better time than now to start your automotive technician training!
+After completing a student-paid or manufacturer-paid MSAT, graduates may be able to pursue employment with the brand they trained on after graduation.15 Now is an exciting time to pursue a career in the automotive industry.
+If this career sounds like the right fit for you, you should consider automotive technician training!

 Let UTI Train You for a Career in the Automotive Industry